vulcand/vulcand/README.md

-vulcand
+Vulcand
 =======

-Reverse HTTP proxy daemon based on vulcan library
+Reverse HTTP proxy daemon based on vulcan library, uses Etcd as a configuration backend.